BloomBus/BloomBus-AI/QGIS_INSTRUCTIONS.md

 <p align="center">OR</p>

 11. Exit the ssh session with `exit` and then unplug the RPi

+12. Finally, put the microSD card back in the adapter and put it away

 ## Instructions for using QGIS to edit bus loop information